jsdclxvi/Reforestation/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## Did you hear the news?
+FedEx and UPS are merging.
+They’re going to go by the name Fed-Up from now on.